Senate of Poland: Kingdom and Commonwealth

 This old senate did not include the separate post of the Senate Marshal.
 The Senate's sessions were presided over by the king, who was represented in person by the 'grand royal marshal', a figure who could ultimately be described as prime minister of the kingdom.
 It was this marshal who, on behalf of the king, presided over joint sessions (in which both the Senate and Chamber of Deputies took part) of the Sejm.
 Should the grand royal marshal by absent, sessions were presided over by the court's crown marshal.
 Both of these two marshals sat in the Senate and, like other senators, enjoyed a lifelong appointment by the king.

-The most important senator or 'president of the senate' was, at the time, the archbishop of Gniezno who, as Primate of Poland and 'first Duke of the Kingdom', was considered to hold the most senior state position below that of the monarch.
+The most important senator or 'president of the senate' was, at the time, the archbishop of Gniezno, who was the honorific 'First Prince of the Kingdom' (Primus Princeps), regarded as a vicegerent second only to the king.
 The archbishop presided over sessions of the Senate during periods of the king's absence.
 The primate even had the right to convene 'secret' councils with the Senate without the king's permission and, should the need arise, even against his will.
-During periods of interregnum the primate immediately became, by default, the interrex (acting monarch), and thus could convene the Sejm at will.
+During periods of interregnum the primate immediately became the interrex (acting monarch), and thus could convene the Sejm at will.

 In 1573 the Senate received new rights under the Henrician Articles; these allowed the Senate to reprimand the king and instructed that the monarch must always be accompanied by an advisory body of at least four senators.
 The Senate also ruled that the king must not arbitrarily propagate new laws and that he must first consult with the Senate before entering into marriage or agreeing to inter-state alliances.
 Under King Sigismund III of Poland and later his son, King Władysław IV, the Senate grew in importance and kings began to rule with the help of an advisory body in which they placed most of their trust.
 This body was colloquially known as the 'Little Senate' and was made up of a number of highly trusted senators loyal to the king.